svenrog/ImageResizer.Plugins.AzureBlobCache/docs/indexmaintenance.md

 var index = cachePlugin.GetConfiguredIndex() as IRebuildableCacheIndex;
 await rebuildableIndex.RebuildAsync((progress) => {});
 ```
-There parameters for providing a cancellation token and a required callback with progress updates for UI scenarios.
+There are parameters for providing a cancellation token and a required callback with progress updates for UI scenarios.

 ## Optimizely